About TeamCity REST API

 As REST API evolves from one TeamCity version to another, there can be incompatible changes in the protocol.

-http://<TeamCity URL>:<port>/app/rest/latest URL the latest version is available.
+http://<TeamCity Server host>:<port>/app/rest/latest URL the latest version is available.

 Earlier versions might be available under the

-http://<TeamCity URL>:<port>/app/rest/<version> URL.
+http://<TeamCity Server host>:<port>/app/rest/<version> URL.
 Our general policy is to supply TeamCity with at least one previous version.
 The REST API protocol version is the TeamCity version where this protocol was first introduced.

 The latest legacy version of the protocol is 2018.1: use